-If you have not received a personalized email to register your residency for the Dental Match by May 17, 2021, please contact NMS.
+If you have not received a personalized email to register your residency for the MedPhys Match by September 3, 2021, please contact NMS.

-If your residency will not be offering any programs or positions in 2022, do not complete the registration process; instead, use the appropriate link provided in the registration email sent to your residency to indicate the residency will not be participating in the 2022 Match.
+If your residency will not be participating in the 2022 MedPhys Match, do not complete the registration process; instead, use the appropriate link provided in the registration email sent to your residency program to indicate the residency will not be participating in the 2022 MedPhys Match.

 Set Up Your Account

 Account information is not carried over from previous years.
-Each Program Director will need to set up a new account in the NMS Match System for the 2022 Dental Match.
+Each Program Director will need to set up a new account in the NMS Match System for the 2022 MedPhys Match.

 Enter the email address of the Program Director.